Chapter 7:

 Registration & Scheduling

 Information about how to register for classes and course offerings can be found on the Registrar’s Office webpage.
-Every effort is made to schedule classes so that required and heavily subscribed courses do not conflict.
+Every effort is made to schedule classes so that required courses and courses that typically have high enrollments do not conflict.
 Students should take special care to plan schedules for both semesters in each academic year to achieve their curricular objectives.
 The Planning Your Course of Study tool, also on the Registrar’s webpage, provides course selection advice specific to subject matter, employer type, and practice type.

 Add/Drop Policy